DR. ISABELLE GENEST

 Minority issues in contemporary France

-“The European perspective on the war in Iraq,” discussant on Faculty panel for “Undoing the Gordian Knot”, Caldwell College, February 2003.
+“The European perspective on the war in Iraq,” discussant on Faculty panel for “Undoing the Gordian Knot”, Caldwell University, February 2003.

 Chair, session on “Intellectuals and Politics”, Society for French Historical Studies, Toronto, April 2002.